marcusnogueira/aqui-web/PLAYWRIGHT_DIRECTIONS_TESTING.md

 # Playwright Directions Testing Documentation

 ## Overview
-This document outlines the Playwright testing process for the consolidated directions functionality in the AQUI application, validating that all components correctly use the database schema-defined table and column names.
+This document outlines the Playwright testing process for the consolidated directions functionality in the Aqui application, validating that all components correctly use the database schema-defined table and column names.

 ## Database Schema Validation